Nursery and pre-school education

 Visit the Families Information Service website to search for free early years providers in your area and contact them direct to apply.

-- They earn, or expect to earn, the equivalent to 16 hours at National Minimum or Living Wage (as a minimum) for the first three months following application.
+- You earn, or expect to earn, the equivalent to 16 hours at National Minimum or Living Wage (as a minimum) for the first three months following application.

 - This applies whether you are in paid employment, self-employed or on zero hours contract.